Save the oceans

 Bawat’s Sustainable Development Goals

-Furthermore the UN's Sustainable Development Goals were adopted by the world's heads of state and government at the UN summit in New York on 25 September 2015.
-They marked an unprecedentedly ambitious and transformative development agenda.
-The goals came into force on 1 January 2016 and by 2030 will set us on a course towards more sustainable development for both humans and the planet.
-The UN's World Goals consist of 17 goals and 169 sub-goals and are to date the most ambitious and global development agenda.
+Furthermore the UN’s Sustainable Development Goals were adopted by the world’s heads of state and government at the UN summit in New York on 25 September 2015.
+They marked an ambitious and transformative development agenda.
+The goals came into force on 1 January 2016 and aim to guide the world toward more sustainable development for both people and the planet by 2030.
+The 17 goals and 169 sub-goals remain the most comprehensive global agenda to date.